-Current academic research by Jill Liddington and Elizabeth Crawford (see below) implies that the protest may have failed in its aim of affecting the statistical value of the census results.
+Recent academic research by Jill Liddington and Elizabeth Crawford (see below) implies that the protest may have failed in its aim of affecting the statistical value of the census results.
 It did undoubtedly, however, give public attention to the injustices of the British voting system and women’s rights.

 Useful sources and further reading

 ‘Women do not count, neither shall they be counted: Suffrage, Citizenship and the Battle for the 1911 Census’, History Workshop Journal, by Jill Liddington and Elizabeth Crawford can be read online at https://hwj.oxfordjournals.org/content/71/1/98.full.pdf+html.
 Their research led to the creation of a 1911 census suffragette gazetteer, detailed in Jill Liddington’s book Vanishing for the vote: Suffrage, Citizenship and the battle for the census (2014).
 It includes maps, and an authoritative gazetteer of campaigners compiled jointly with Elizabeth Crawford (author of The Women’s Suffrage Movement: A Reference Guide).
 The gazetteer lists 500 schedules completed on census night 1911 – by region, by county (or London borough), by town or city, and by neighbourhood.
 Find out more at http://www.jliddington.org.uk/1911a.html.

 Christophers, Richard; ‘Dame Ethel Smyth and the other 1911 suffragettes’, Woking History Society Newsletter, issue 248, June 2013.